eugenPtr/smart-wallet/README.md

 ## Onchain interactions via UserOperations

-The ERC-4337 standard revolves around UserOperations, which are basically objects replacing transactions and that are sent on behalf of the user by nodes known as [`Bundlers`](https://docs.stackup.sh/docs/erc-4337-bundler#:~:text=In%20ERC%2D4337%2C%20a%20Bundler,work%20on%20any%20EVM%20network.).
+The ERC-4337 standard revolves around UserOperations, which are basically objects replacing transactions and that are sent on behalf of the user by nodes known as [`Bundlers`](https://docs.pimlico.io/permissionless/bundler).
 UserOperations are signed by the user with their passkey and the bundler's job is to include them in a block while taking a little fee for the work.
-In our case, we use the [StackUp Bundler node implementation](https://docs.stackup.sh/).
-We strongly advise you to look at Stackup documentation and the ERC-4337 EIP to understand how Bundlers work.
+In our case, we use the [Pimlico Bundler implementation](https://docs.pimlico.io/).
+We strongly advise you to look at Pimlico documentation and the ERC-4337 EIP to understand how Bundlers work.

 ## Retrieving an account